Sum 41: 2019–2021: Order in Decline

 From April to May 2019, the band embarked on an intimate tour called the No Personal Space Tour.
 In April 2019, the band announced via social media its return with new music.
-On April 24, 2019 they released the single, "Out for Blood" through Hopeless Records.
+On April 24, 2019, they released the single, "Out for Blood" through Hopeless Records.
 The same day, the band also announced their seventh studio album, Order in Decline, with a set release date of July 19, 2019.

 The second single from the album "A Death in the Family" was released along with a music video on June 11, 2019.
 On June 18, 2019, "Never There" was released as the third single, along with a video.
 On July 8, 2019, the band released "45 (A Matter of Time)" as the fourth single, along with a video.
-On July 18, 2019, the band performed a medley of Metallica songs including "For Whom The Bell Tolls", "Enter Sandman", and "Master Of Puppets" at Sirius XM studios.
+On July 18, 2019, the band performed a medley of Metallica songs including "For Whom The Bell Tolls", "Enter Sandman", and "Master Of Puppets" at SiriusXM studios.

 In September 2019, the band started a North American tour called the Order in Decline Tour.
 On top of supporting Order in Decline, the tour was also done in support of the 15th Anniversary of their studio album Chuck.
 From November to December 2019, the band went on a co-headlining tour with The Offspring.
 On May 28, 2021, the band released a version of "Catching Fire" featuring Nothing,Nowhere, along with a music video.